 There are many herbs that help to gently detox.
 I like Yogi Tea’s DeTox which has many of these herbs in their DeTox blend.
 Dandelion tea contains nutritive salts that help purify the blood and dandelion is a natural diuretic, it is a wonderful way to support the liver and kidneys.
 Burdock also supports the the liver and kidneys and juniper berry to promotes kidney function.
 Sip on this tea throughout your cleansing week.
 Herbal detox tea blends provide a great way to get the benefits of different herbs, without worrying about dosage levels.

-I am going to use this analogy, let’s say you are working late at the office.
+Let’s say you are working late at the office.
 When the cleaning crew comes in to clean your office building at night, what happens when you are still sitting at your desk in at 9PM?
 They probably politely knock on the door and say they don’t want to disturb you and will come back to clean later.
-You finally leave your office by 10:30 and chances are the cleaning crew is finished and is long gone without ever having emptied your trash or vacuum your floor.
-Same goes with your body.
+You finally leave your office by 10:30 and chances are the cleaning crew is finished and is long gone without ever having emptied your trash or vacuumed your floor.
+The same goes with your body.
 Your body takes care of a number of critical cleansing tasks during sleep.
 It’s much more than simply resting.
 This is a time when our internal cleaning crew empties the trash and toxins we have accumulated during our day.
-If we eat before bed we tell our body that our office is occupied and the crew can’t do its clean up job.
-Eating before bed also drives up insulin which will store more belly fat and cause cravings and unbalanced hormones.
+If we eat before bed, we tell our body that our office is occupied and the crew can’t do its clean up job.
+Eating before bed also drives up insulin which will cause you to store more belly fat, cause cravings, and unbalance hormones.